Are you making any of these not-so-obvious Pinterest mistakes that are hurting your shares and engagement? Here’s how to find out and fix them.

 5 Pinterest Mistakes That Are Hurting Your Shares And Engagement

-In this article, I outline some not-so-obvious Pinterest mistakes that are hurting your shares and engagement.
+This article outlines not-so-obvious Pinterest mistakes that hurt your shares and engagement.
 Learn how to use Pinterest the right way and get advanced Pinterest tutorials and tools to grow your blog traffic.

 #1.
 Using the wrong Alt text in your Pins

-I see many Pinners using their image’s Alt text to generate their Pinterest description.
-But, the primary purpose of Alt text is to describe the photo to visually impaired users, so doing this can harm your website’s usability and search engine optimization (SEO).
+Many Pinners use their image’s Alt text to generate their Pinterest description.
+The primary purpose of Alt text is to describe the photo to visually impaired users, so doing this can harm your website’s usability and search engine optimization (SEO).

 In addition, many Pinterest users have no idea how to optimize their Pins so that the correct description gets picked up by Pinterest’s share buttons.
 Here’s a comparison of how your description appears if you’ve optimized your Pins properly as opposed to not using the proper code.